-The IgH EtherCat Master can be build and installed on a single-board computer (SBC) like the BeagleBone Black or the Raspberry Pi.
-The master is using the Ethernet interface to connect to the EtherCat slaves, so an additional ethernet connection like WLAN is needed to login, install, build and setup all needed components.
+The IgH EtherCat Master can be build from sources on the target like a BeagleBone Black, which is a single-board computer (SBC) similar to the Raspberry Pi.
+This should work on a regular PC too.
+The EtherCat master is using the Ethernet interface to connect to the EtherCat slaves, so an additional ethernet connection like WLAN is needed to login, install, build and setup all needed components.
 A realtime kernel must be used to operate EtherCat on time critical tasks like servo motor control.

 Prerequisits

-The username is debian, the hostname SBC.
-Install needed tools for building on target:
+Logged in to the SBC, install needed tools for building on target:

 Install Linux kernel